Nicolas Nadeau

-Nicolas Nadeau (born September 30, 1997) is a Canadian competitive figure skater.
-As a singles skater, he is the 2016 World Junior silver medallist and the 2015 Canadian national junior champion.
+Nicolas Nadeau (born September 30, 1997) is a retired Canadian competitive figure skater.
+Competing in pair skating with his partner Emmanuelle Proft, they are the 2023 CS Autumn Classic International bronze medallists.

+Nadeau previously competed as a singles skater, enjoying notable success at the junior level, where he won the silver medal at the 2016 World Junior Championships.
+He was also the 2015 Canadian national junior champion.

 Personal life

 Nadeau was born on September 30, 1997, in Montreal, Quebec.
-He has three older sisters – Tania, Pamela, and Mélissa.
+He has three older sisters – Tania, Paméla, and Mélissa.
 He enjoys skiing in addition to figure skating.

 Career

 Early years

 Nadeau began learning to skate in 2003.
 He has been coached by Yvan Desjardins since the summer 2004.

 Competing on the junior level, Nadeau placed sixth at the 2013 Canadian Championships and fourth in 2014.

 2014–2015 season

 Nadeau made his international debut in the 2014–2015 season, being selected to compete on the ISU Junior Grand Prix (JGP) series.
 He placed fifth at his first JGP event, in Aichi, Japan, and tenth in Zagreb, Croatia.
 He became the national junior champion at the 2015 Canadian Championships in Kingston, Ontario.
 This earned him a berth to the 2015 World Junior Championships in Tallinn, Estonia, but he missed qualifying for the free skate by one spot, having placed 25th in the short program.